KeyHealth Medical Aid Options Are Smart and Simple

 The Silver Option takes the middle road of the five KeyHealth medical aid options, with even more cover, particularly in terms of day-to-day, out-of-hospital medical expenses.

 Also, in addition to hospital cover, specialist services, oncology and scans, there is cover for rehab and wound care – with conditions and a Rand limit.

 Exclusions are much the same as for the previous two options.

 The Gold Option adds punch to the packages, and keeps getting better.
 It is also one of only two KeyHealth medical aid options that does not have exclusions, including specialised dental treatment.

 The Platinum Option is the most expensive of the five KeyHealth medical aid options, but it is also by far the most comprehensive.
-For instance cover for organ transplants is unlimited, as is cover for dialysis for kidney failure (thought the latter does have conditions attached).
+For instance, there is abundant cover for organ transplants and for dialysis (though the latter does have conditions).

 In addition to cover for listed chronic diseases, there is also a certain amount of cover for “extra chronic conditions” in the Platinum medical plan.

 Free Benefits That Combine With KeyHealth Medical Aid Options

 The additional free benefits are available with all the KeyHealth medical aid options, adding value to all five of the medical plans.
 However, members do need to qualify and/or register for these free additional benefits.